-The therapies haven’t yet been proven to work against some common cancers like those of the lung.
-They don’t work in every patient and they’ve only been tested for advanced forms of cancer, so it’s possible they won’t be as effective if used in earlier stages.
-Some diseases, like prostate and pancreatic cancers, have proven resistant.
+The therapies are so new, no one knows how effective they will be at preventing relapses.
+They don’t work in every patient.
+So far, they’ve only been proven effective for advanced forms of cancer, so it’s possible they won’t work in earlier stages.
 Costs may also be an obstacle to widespread use.
-For Yervoy, a melanoma immune therapy approved in 2011, Bristol-Myers charges $30,000 per injection in the U.S. — a total treatment costs $120,000 and the drug has serious side effects.
+For Yervoy, Bristol-Myers charges $30,000 per injection in the U.S. — a total treatment costs $120,000 — and the drug has serious side effects.
 There’s also the lesson of history: Cures for cancer have been predicted before, only to disappoint.
 Among notable examples are the angiogenesis drugs of the late 1990s, which some experts predicted would end cancer in two years.
 Some of those drugs, which restrict blood flow to tumors, are in use today but the cure for cancer remains elusive.

 The Reference Shelf

-- Dr. Siddhartha Mukherjee examined the history of cancer and its treatment in a Pulitzer Prize-winning 2011 “biography,” “Emperor of All Maladies.”
+- Dr. Siddhartha Mukherjee examined the history of cancer and its treatment in a Pulitzer Prize-winning 2011 “biography,” “Emperor of All Maladies.

 To contact the writer of this QuickTake:

 Caroline Chen in San Francisco at email@example.com

 To contact the editor responsible for this QuickTake: